 Types of dental veneers

-It helps to be aware of the different types of dental veneers before you and your cosmetic dentist decide what is the best option for you.
+It helps to be aware of the different types of dental veneers before you and your cosmetic dentist in Sydney decide what is the best option for you.

-The most popular and common type of veneer is porcelain veneers.
+The most popular and common type of veneer is porcelain.
 These utilise a material similar to glass often referred to as ‘ceramic’.
-Typically, porcelain veneers are the most durable and natural-looking veneers because they contain similar light-reflecting properties to tooth enamel that make natural teeth sparkle.
+Typically, porcelain veneers are the most durable and natural-looking because they contain similar light-reflecting properties to tooth enamel that make natural teeth sparkle.

 Another material commonly used as an alternative to porcelain dental veneers is composite resin.
 This is coloured to match your existing tooth colour for a seamless finish.
 The resin is applied directly to the tooth surface and moulded and shaped to achieve the desired effect.